What Do WordPress Users See in the Admin Toolbar?

-This toolbar contains shortcuts to key features in WordPress.
-A user in the Subscriber role will only see a few features.
-A user in the Administrator role may see a very busy toolbar, particularly on a site with many plugins.
+This toolbar contains shortcuts to key features in WordPress, but what the user sees will depend on their user role.
+A user in the “Subscriber” role will only see a few features.
+A user in the Administrator role may see a very busy toolbar.

 In this blog post, we'll give you an introduction to what users in different roles may see in the admin toolbar.
 If you want to hide the admin toolbar for users, follow this guide.